 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Open, Invected, Port and windows, Between, Watercolor, Proper, Facing sinister, Iridescent (nacar), Pointed, Azure, Boa, Wreath, Thistle, Charged, Crest, Crown, Created, Quarterly, Outlined in sable, Two, In chief, In base, Coat of arms, Mullet, Fleur de lis, Personal, Gules, Leaved, Illuminated, Interpreted, Motto, Key, Party per chevron, Eight, Or, Argent, Fesswise, Purpure, Sable, Sabre, Sackbut, Vert, Slipped, Crest and mantling, Plain tincture, Freehand, Three, One and Eagle.
+Open, Invected, Port and windows, Between, Proper, Pointed, Azure, Boa, Overall, Thistle, Charged, Crest, Crown, Created, Quarterly, Outlined in sable, Two, In chief, In base, Coat of arms, Sword, Mullet, Fleur de lis, Personal, Gules, Leaved, Illuminated, Interpreted, Motto, Key, Party per chevron, Semi-circular, Eight, Or, Party per pale, Leather, Argent, Fesswise, Purpure, Rose, Rough, Sable, Sabre, Sackbut, Vert, Slipped, Crest and mantling, Three and One.

 Dr. Antonio Salmerón y Cabañas,